The Writing Learning Center

 We will give you examples of how to proceed; the point is to help you find your own personalized solution.

 The WLC is open to serve you and help you get the most out of your writing potential.
 Come prepared.
 Bring your assignment sheet with you, along with any other relevant textbooks or research materials.
-You don't have to have something written before you show up.
-It's helpful to bring whatever you might have in order to make your visit most effective.
-Be prepared to spend time on your work.

 A session at the Writing Learning Center, while rewarding, can be an intense experience for both you and your tutor.
 Come more than once.
 Seek out a particular tutor with whom you work well, or try a variety of tutors if you need a different perspective.